DaneshVerma/DaneshVerma/README.md

 ###

 <p align="left">My journey into web development began with a curiosity to understand how the digital world operates.
 Through self-study and hands-on projects, I've honed my skills With a solid foundation in both front-end and back-end development, I excel in creating responsive and intuitive web applications.
-Proficient in HTML, CSS, JavaScript, and familiar with frameworks such as React on the front end, coupled with expertise in Node.js and Express on the back end, I am poised to tackle challenges across the full development stack.  <br>  📚 I'm currently learning Postgres SQL <br>🎯 Goals: Being A Professional In Web Development</p>
+Proficient in HTML, CSS, JavaScript, and familiar with frameworks such as React on the front end, coupled with expertise in Node.js and Express on the back end, I am poised to tackle challenges across the full development stack. <br>🎯 Goals: Being A Professional In Web Development</p>

 ###